How to Budget and Save Money on a Low Income

 Track Your Current Spending

-- Track every expense for at least 2–4 weeks
+- Tracking every expense for at least 2–4 weeks

-This process supports the development of a personalised low-income budget.
+This process may help support the development of a budget tailored to your situation.

 Create a Realistic Budget Framework